 In fact, over the past three decades, skyrocketing numbers of women have chosen to start their families in their late thirties and early forties.
 In 2005, ten times as many women had their first child between the ages of 35 and 39 as in 1975, and thirteen times as many had their first between 40 and 44.
 But with that comes the challenge of moving into menopause just about the time your children are hitting their tweens or like me, getting their period the day you turn 50!

 If like me, you had your children later in life and never again want to see that scared or perplexed look on their face when you're in a menopausal meltdown, read on for the answers you need to feel like yourself again.

 5 Tips to Being a Balanced Menopausal Mom

 - Buy Dr. Lee’s book (above) and read it cover to cover.
 Then buy Christiane Northrup's, The Wisdom of Menopause, and read it cover to cover.

 Get your hormones tested to determine whether and to what extent your hormones are out of balance.

 Find a provider to partner with for prescribed hormone therapy

-If testing reveals imbalances requiring hormone support insist on synthetic vs. bioidentical hormones (HT).
+If testing reveals imbalances requiring hormone support insist, on bioidentical hormones (HT).